The Fmt interface provides procedures for formatting numbers and

 : TEXT;

 Uses fmt as a format string.
-The result is a copy of fmt in which all format specifiers have been replaced, in order, by the text arguments t1, t2, etc.
+The result is a copy of fmt in

 A format specifier contains a field width, alignment and one of two